ralterman/build-a-playlist/README.md

   * Set maximum percentage of songs by/with an artist in each playlist at 20%, meaning each playlist had to have at least 5 different         artists (got rid of playlists where greater percentages existed)
   * Removed all playlists that had less than 20 songs or greater than 500 songs
   * Ignored cover and piano versions of songs
+* Ended up with __6,706 unique playlists and 17,421 unique artists__

 <p align="center"><img src="https://github.com/ralterman/playlist.append/blob/master/images/genre_distribution.png"></p>

+## More Feature Engineering
+* Created dictionary, where the 14 genres were the keys and the values were a list of playlists in that genre to use for the predictions     function
+* Marked each artist with a list of genres of the playlists he or she is in, ordered that list by occurences of each genre, and kept the     top occuring genre
+* Created second dictionary with the artist's name as the key and a tuple of his or her artist ID and top genre as the value
+  * This dictionary is used to convert user input to the artist ID and recommend playlists based on that artist's top genre